 We operationalize our mission through two primary vehicles – the Adult Learning program and the Smart Memphis Coalition.

 The Adult Learning program has received awards for excellence in programming and has as its backbone more than 250 trained volunteers who help adults who want to learn.
-The program increases the ability of adults to be self-sufficient and to meet their life goals by increasing their literacy skills through high quality literacy education.
-Not only does this program address basic reading and math, but it also helps adult learners gain the life skills needed to reach goals they set such as, attaining citizenship, getting a driver’s license, being better able to communicate with their doctors, and learning good financial management techniques.
+The program increases the ability of adults to be self-sufficient and to meet their life goals by increasing their literacy skills through high-quality literacy education.
+Not only does this program address basic reading and math, but it also helps adult learners gain the life skills needed to reach goals, such as attaining citizenship, getting a driver’s license, being better able to communicate with their doctors, and learning good financial management techniques.
 Key components include:

-- More structure for the volunteer tutors, but at the same time some allowance for creativity.
+- More structure for the volunteer tutors while allowing for creativity.

-- Learning labs, with adult-appropriate content that relate to everyday adult living/issues.
+- Tutoring with applicable, adult-appropriate content that relates to everyday adult living/issues.